dan-k-k/Poker-GTO-Bot/README.md

-# Advanced GTO Poker AI via Reinforcement Learning (Neural Fictitious Self-Play)
+# Advanced GTO Poker AI via Reinforcement Learning

 An implementation of a Game Theory Optimal (GTO) poker AI using Neural Fictitious Self-Play (NFSP).
 The agent learns a near-unexploitable strategy for two-player No-Limit Texas Hold'em.
 The user interface is built with Streamlit for easy interaction.